 Up till now the only paint I’ve used is acrylic paint and spray paint, however, my green paint has a bad habit of leaving behind blotchy patches.

 I decided to give nail polish a try and see if I could get a more even coat.

 The nail polish did a great job covering the leaves with one coat!
 Now the poles have dark green vines and light green leaves.
 Although it was more work, I’m glad I went ahead and repainted the vines instead of leaving them solid green.
 I think the contrast adds some interest, don’t you?

 Thanks for reading!
 If you’re a follower from our previous blog Paradise Pink Doll Diaries, we are so glad to see you here and hope you like our new look!
-And if this is your first time visiting, please feel free to browse our blog and be sure to check out our first post featuring this castle: Repainting The Ever After High Castle)
+And if this is your first time visiting, please feel free to browse our blog (a good place to start is our Start Here page) and be sure to check out our first post featuring this castle: Repainting The Ever After High Castle)